Enhanced Continual Learning of Vision-Language Models with Model Fusion: Introduction

 \section{Introduction}

-The human brain demonstrates remarkable plasticity, seamlessly learning new tasks while preserving the ability to perform previously acquired ones.
-In contrast, Artificial Neural Networks (ANNs) often suffer a significant performance drop on earlier tasks when learning sequentially.
-This issue, known as catastrophic forgetting \cite{mccloskey1989catastrophic,ramasesh2020anatomy}, limits the adaptability of ANNs in dynamic environments.
-To overcome this challenge, continual learning (also referred to as lifelong learning) \cite{wang2024comprehensive,verwimp2023applications,shi2024continual} has been developed.
+Artificial Neural Networks (ANNs) often suffer a significant performance drop on earlier tasks when learning sequentially.
+This issue, known as catastrophic forgetting \citep{mccloskey1989catastrophic,ramasesh2020anatomy}, limits the adaptability of ANNs in dynamic environments.
+To overcome this challenge, continual learning (also referred to as lifelong learning) \citep{si,ewc,verwimp2023applications,shi2024continual} has been developed.
 This paradigm aims to enable machine learning models to acquire new knowledge over time while preserving previously learned information, thus mimicking the adaptability of the human brain.

-Recently, Vision-Language Models (VLMs) such as CLIP \cite{clip} represent a breakthrough in artificial intelligence by integrating visual and textual modalities to achieve impressive zero-shot capabilities.
-However, despite their demonstrated success \cite{shen2021much,zhao2023clip,fan2024improving}, VLMs remain susceptible to catastrophic forgetting when fine-tuned for multiple downstream tasks.
-Conventional continual learning approaches are insufficient for VLM fine-tuning, as they struggle to maintain the crucial zero-shot capabilities that make these models valuable \cite{zscl}.
-Alternative approaches, such as prompt learning \cite{liu2021pre}, which preserve model parameters by updating only learnable prompts, face their own limitations due to constraints imposed by the restricted length of the prompts \cite{sprompt}.
+Recently, Vision-Language Models (VLMs) such as CLIP \citep{clip} have made a major breakthrough in artificial intelligence by integrating visual and textual modalities to achieve impressive zero-shot capabilities.
+However, despite their demonstrated success \citep{shen2021much,zhao2023clip,fan2024improving}, VLMs remain susceptible to catastrophic forgetting when fine-tuned for multiple downstream tasks.
+Conventional continual learning approaches are insufficient for VLM fine-tuning, as they struggle to maintain the crucial zero-shot capabilities that make these models valuable \citep{zscl}.